ALT-F4-sparkfest/Smart-Route-Full-Stack/README.md

 - MQTT credentials use least-privilege accounts.
 - Supabase credentials remain server-side.
 - Socket.IO only exposes operational data.
 ---

-# 👨‍💻 Development Team

-**BUSINA**

-Bachelor of Science in Computer Science

-Capstone Project

-Academic Year 2025–2026

----

-# 📜 License

-This project is intended for educational and academic purposes only.

----

 # 🏆 Project Highlights